New York Rangers fire coach Dave Quinn, 3 assistants - WTMJ

 NEW YORK (AP) — The New York Rangers fired coach David Quinn and three assistant coaches Wednesday after missing the playoffs with one of the NHL’s up-and-coming young teams.

-The move is the first major one from new general manager Chris Drury, who took over last week after the organization fired popular president John Davidson and general manager Jeff Gorton.
+The move is the first major one from new general manager Chris Drury, who took over last week after the team fired popular president John Davidson and general manager Jeff Gorton in the beginning of a major front-office overhaul.

-Drury said the Rangers will begin our search for a new head coach immediately.
+In a brief statement issued by the team, Drury thanked Quinn and the otherss and said the Rangers will begin a search for a new head coach immediately.

 Assistant coaches Jacques Martin, David Oliver, Greg Brown were also fired.
 Goaltending coach Benoit Allaire was retained.

+Quinn, who was hired by the Rangers after a stint at Boston University, is the fourth NHL coach fired this season, joining Claude Julien of Montreal, Ralph Krueger of Buffalo and Geoff Ward of Calgary.
+Contracts were also not renewed for John Tortorella of Columbus and Rick Tocchet of Arizona.

-The Rangers made the expanded playoffs in the 2019-20 COVID season but were swept in the play-in round by the Carolina Hurricanes in three games.
+The Rangers made the expanded playoffs in the 2019-20 season but were swept in the play-in round by the Carolina Hurricanes.
 New York posted a 27-23-6 record in this shortened 56-game season and finished in fifth place in the tough East Division.

 The past week has been wild for the Rangers.

-The firings of Davidson and Gorton were coincidental to the statement and not related to the Wilson saga, and that team ownership believed the Rangers underachieved this season.
+The firings of Davidson and Gorton were described as unrelated to the Wilson saga.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports